 Art, Environment, Storytelling

-Creatrix of the Nylon Zoo Story Theatres, Evelyn Roth is an internationally renowned textile and performance artist, specialising in environmentally sensitive storytelling at family and community events and schools.
+Creatrix of the Nylon Zoo Story Theatres, Evelyn Roth is an internationally renowned textile and performance artist, specialising in environmentally sensitive storytelling at festivals, family and community events and schools.

 Throughout her long career Evelyn has received numerous awards for her pioneering work as an artist activist and for her innovative recycled creations.